More topics will be added soon.

 Can quality architecture be prefabricated?
 Makers focuses on the whole process from design through to construction, delivering high quality, attainable projects.
 Challenging the perception that good quality design must be slow, costly and built on site.
 Our focus is on creating a ‘system of knowns’, a set of constraints, that can support our design team to make effective decisions to achieve an efficient model of construction while also achieving a desired, high quality design.

 The known constraints are set out in a set of healthy BIM families for designers to use.
 The models support helpful hints early on where waste can be reduced or clashes might be occurring.
 The ‘system of knowns’ has been created with; design quality, waste minimisation, offsite manufacturing and constructability in mind.

-Jae and Grant will be speaking about learnings from their businesses, of designing and constructing high quality architecture through off-site practices.
+Jae and Glen will be speaking about learnings from their businesses, of designing and constructing high quality architecture through off-site practices.
 Building Information Modelling is core to Makers practices, as it flows through the design, shop drawing, procurement, and construction processes.

 Foodstuffs HQ at Auckland Airport - The Journey from Design to Handover and Beyond

 The Foodstuffs Head Office project at Auckland Airport provides a case study in how the practical application of BIM tools and processes through the design and construction phase lead to a successful handover.

 With Assemble leading project BIM Management during the design phase, Hawkins driving construction coordination and asset data collection, and Assemble verifying and facilitating model and data handover to AIAL, the project was successfully handed over four weeks early, subsequently winning the 2021 BuildingSmart International openBIM Awards Handover category.

 Through the use of collaborative platforms such BIM360 and Revizto, along with detailed modelling and coordination across a variety of authoring tools, the various design challenges of a complex curving building were able to be easily resolved, making the construction on site a smooth process.